Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Introduction

 To compare different generative models and make design choices, it is necessary to sufficiently evaluate the generated structures for their validity.
 Training generative models for materials discovery inherently makes the evaluation of the models' performance difficult.
-In more conventional problems such as image generation or speech synthesis, it is relatively easy to discern if the model has learned from the training data to generate realistic images or speech.
+In more conventional problems such as image generation or speech synthesis, it is relatively easy to discern if the model has learned to generate realistic images or speech from the training data.
 However, it is much more difficult to determine if a newly generated material is realistic, or if the model is simply generating noise.
-With only limited and subjective metrics describing material validity, it is difficult to evaluate which model design choices yield better performance.
-One approach to circumventing this issue is to train the model on a fixed set of materials (e.g., perovskites).
+Recent generative models~\cite{xie2022crystal, jiao2024diffcsp, yang2023unimat, gruver2024llama} have relied on limited and heuristic metrics (e.g., charge neutrality, material space coverage) to evaluate and compare between models, making it difficult to meaningfully assess model performance.
+One approach to circumventing the issues of evaluating on new, unknown materials is to instead train the model on a fixed set of materials (e.g., perovskites).
 Restricting the material space allows for easier determination of whether the correct structure is being generated, and direct comparison of the properties between the generated and training structures can be performed.
 In this scenario, however, the materials on which the model is trained should be sufficiently challenging to provide meaningful evaluation of the model's performance.
-In this regard, disordered materials are good candidates for the task, given that generative models can fail to generate even a single type of disordered material (e.g., amorphous silicon \cite{RN337}).
+In this regard, disordered materials are good candidates for the task, given that generative models can fail to generate even a single type of disordered material (e.g., amorphous silicon~\cite{RN337}).